MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/01-explore-ml.md

 Let's explore another example of how machine learning can help determine unknown information based on past observations.

 Suppose an agricultural specialist needs to identify the type of wheat that will be grown from a seed.
-Machine learning can be used to determine the most probably wheat species based on seed measurements.
+Machine learning can be used to determine the most probable wheat species based on seed measurements.

 ### Predict wheat types based on seed measurements